 Let me say that again.
 Listen closely.

-Galatians 3:24 Wherefore the law was our teacher to bring us unto Christ, that we might be justified by faith.
+Galatians 3:24 Wherefore the law was our teacher to bring us to Christ, so we might be justified by faith.

 Galatians 3:25 But after that faith has come, we are no longer under a teacher.